 IMCs implementing the UNIX/Linux Dynamic Linkage platform binding MUST define this additional platform-specific function.
-The TNC Client MUST call the function immediately after calling TNC_IMC_Initialize to provide a pointer to the TNCC bind function.
+The TNC Client MUST call the function immediately after calling $\texttt{TNC_IMC_Initialize}$ to provide a pointer to the TNCC bind function.
 The IMC can then use the TNCC bind function to obtain pointers to any other TNCC functions.

-The imcID parameter MUST contain the value provided to TNC_IMC_Initialize.
-The bindFunction parameter MUST contain a pointer to the TNCC bind function.
-IMCs MAY check if imcID matches the value previously passed to TNC_IMC_Initialize and return TNC RESULT INVALID PARAMETER if not, but they are not required to make this check.
+In the imcID parameter, the TNCC MUST pass the value provided to TNC_IMC_Initialize.
+In the bindFunction parameter, the TNCC MUST pass a pointer to the TNCC bind function.
+IMCs MAY check if imcID matches the value previously passed to TNC_IMC_Initialize and return TNC_RESULT_INVALID_PARAMETER if not, but they are not required to make this check.

-Input Parameter Description · · •
+Input Parameter Description

-imcID IMC ID assigned by TNCC bindFunction Pointer to TNC_TNCC_BindFunction
+imcID IMC ID assigned by TNCC

+bindFunction Pointer to TNC_TNCC_BindFunction